 The horse-drawn tram!

 We’d been watching the horses go up and down Douglas promenade for four days, and I was excited to finally get on one!
 My parents actually used to run carriage driving tours around Kirkwall, Orkney, but this was a totally different experience altogether.
 There’s one horse and a lot of people, but the tram is on a track so the horse doesn’t bear too much weight.
-I was always impressed when I saw a full carriage, though! (there’s even a double decker one with 52 seats!!)
+I was always impressed when I saw a full carriage, though!
+(There’s even a double decker one with 52 seats!!)

 We then realised the connection times didn’t work out at all, and we would have to wait another hour for our steam train.
 I was half-tempted to take the car and hit up some more places on our list, then jump on the train at another station further down the line, but considering the day we’d had and the journey still to come, we decided to stop in a pub by the marina instead.

 And that’s why we didn’t make it to Silverdale Glen.
 Had the trains and trams all been on time earlier, we would have ended up with lots of time, and I would like to have taken the car out again.
 Instead, it was rapidly approaching 5pm and we still had a steam train to take, friends to meet, and then a bus back to Douglas.
-(And chips, cheese & gravy to eat!)
+(And chips, cheese & gravy to eat, of course!)

 In fact, we ended up getting the last steam train of the day… to be told we would be stopping at the third station on the line for an indefinite amount of time due to a fire on the track.
 Good lord.